ppommer/compiler/README.md

 ```

 ### Interpreter
 The simulated machine has an int stack of size 128 as memory; all instructions are stored in a separate program memory.
 Arguments are consumed from the stack and results are put on the stack again.
-In addition, some instructions have a single argument, which is stored directly in the program as part of the instruction (Immediate).
+In addition, some instructions have a single argument, which is stored directly in the program as part of the instruction (immediate).

 ![alt text](interpreter.jpg)